RodrigoNaves/ginan-bitbucket-update-tests/README.md

     ../bin/pea --config ex11_pea_pp_user_gps.yaml

 This should create `ex11` directory with `ex11-ALIC201919900.TRACE` and `ex1120624.snx` output files.
-You can remove the need for path specification to the executable by adding ginan's bin directory to `~/.bachrc` file:
+You can remove the need for path specification to the executable by adding Ginan's bin directory to `~/.bachrc` file:

     PATH="path_to_ginan_bin:$PATH"